NEET/JEE Coaching Scholarship

 3. Damages the immune system by lowering the body's resistance to diseases.

-4. Premature ageing and other skin damages.
+4. Premature ageing and other skin damage.

 Therefore option (C) is correct